Game Zone magazine

 Sega vs Nintendo

 By 1992 the UK console wars were in full flight.
-Kids were updating from their old 8bit computers to home consoles.
-That meant either Sega or Nintendo.
+Kids were updating from their old 8bit computers to a new generation of systems.
+That generally meant either Sega or Nintendo.
 And since your choice had far reaching consequences, it created a tribal loyalty more often associated with football clubs.

 This had significant ramifications in the magazine publishing world.

-The arrival of Sega and Nintendo changed all this.
-It created concentrated pockets of gamers who only wanted to hear about their systems.
-And there was enough of these people to justify a stand-alone magazine.
+But as Sega and Nintendo gained traction, the market share began to shift in their favour.
+This created concentrated pockets of gamers who only wanted to hear about their systems.
+And there was enough of these people to justify stand-alone magazines.

 Sega Pro, Sega Power and MegaTech all appeared on UK newsstands in 1991.
 Sega Force, Mega Drive Advanced Gaming and Mega appeared in 1992 alongside Sega Zone and Mean Machines Sega.